 The planet’s best beaches are a beacon for solo travellers, providing a sublime space to clear the mind, take a dip, and indulge in a fancy cocktail or two.
 And, who wouldn’t feel revived by a day sinking into powdery sands, surrounded by palm-fringed coves.

-So, whether you’re flying fully alone or travelling with like-minded souls (à la Flash Pack), come join us as we boat around 12 of the world’s best beaches.
+So, whether you’re flying fully alone or travelling with like-minded souls on a group trip, we’ve rounded up some of the world’s best beaches to explore.
 Ice-cold mojitos coming right up…

 Gili Air, Indonesia

 One of three islands nestled on an archipelago off the northwest coast of Lombok, the tiny coral isle of Gili Air is all about easy living.
 There’s precisely zero traffic, with islanders getting around by horse and cart.
 Mobile signal and Wi-Fi are both patchy here, so you have every excuse to unplug and unwind – perfect for a bit of headspace.
 Embrace the hippy vibe of this laid-back community, as you find your spot on powdery white beaches (head to the north coastline for the best, most remote spots).
 Grab a fresh mango smoothie at a nearby palapa bar, flip-flops in hand, and worry about… well, nothing at all.
 A fast boat back to Bali will take you to Amed, a series of relaxed coastal fishing villages, where you’ll find the SS USAT Liberty.
 It’s a World War II shipwreck that has since become a haven for marine life and is a fascinating spot for snorkelling.